 Richard H. Bachmann.
-Mr. Bachmann was elected an Executive Vice President, Chief Legal Officer and Secretary of Enterprise GP and a Director of Enterprise GP in February 2006.
-He previously served as a Director of Enterprise GP from June 2000 to January 2004.
-Mr. Bachmann has served as a Director of EPO's general partner since December 2003 and has served as Executive Vice President, Chief Legal Officer and Secretary of EPE Holdings since August 2005.
-Mr. Bachmann was elected Group Vice Chairman, Chief Legal Officer and Secretary of EPCO in December 2007.
+Mr. Bachmann was elected an Executive Vice President and the Chief Legal Officer of EPGP in February 1999, was elected Secretary of EPGP in November 1999, and was elected a Director of EPGP in February 2006.
+He previously served as a Director of EPGP from June 2000 to January 2004.
+Mr. Bachmann has served as Executive Vice President, Chief Legal Officer and Secretary of EPE Holdings since April 2005.
+Mr. Bachmann was elected as the Chief Legal Officer and Secretary of EPCO in May 1999 and as a Group Vice Chairman of EPCO in December 2007.
 In October 2006, Mr. Bachmann was elected President, Chief Executive Officer and a Director of DEP GP.
 Mr. Bachmann was also elected a Director of EPE Holdings in February 2006.
 Since January 1999, Mr. Bachmann has served as a Director of EPCO.
 In November 2006, Mr. Bachmann was appointed an independent manager of Constellation Energy Partners LLC.
-Mr. Bachmann also serves as a member of the Audit, Compensation, Conflicts and Nominating and Governance Committees of Constellation Energy Partners LLC.
+Mr. Bachmann also serves as a member of the Audit, Compensation and Nominating and Governance Committees of Constellation Energy Partners LLC and as the Chairman of its Conflicts Committee.
+Mr. Bachmann is also a voting trustee under the Dan Duncan LLC Voting Trust Agreement and the EPCO, Inc. Voting Trust Agreement.

-A.J.
-Teague.
-Mr. Teague was elected an Executive Vice President of Enterprise GP in November 1999 and additionally as Enterprise's Chief Commercial Officer and a Director in July 2008.
-Mr. Teague joined Enterprise in connection with its purchase of certain midstream energy assets from affiliates of Shell Oil Company in 1999.
-From 1998 to 1999, Mr. Teague served as President of Tejas Natural Gas Liquids, LLC.
+A. James Teague.
+Mr. Teague was elected an Executive Vice President of EPGP in November 1999 and additionally as our Chief Commercial Officer and a Director in July 2008.
+He also serves as a Director of EPE Holdings (since October 2009) and as Director, Executive Vice President and Chief Commercial Officer of DEP GP (since July 2008).
+Mr. Teague joined us in connection with our purchase of certain midstream energy assets from affiliates of Shell Oil Company in 1999.
+From 1998 to 1999, Mr. Teague served as President of Tejas Natural Gas Liquids, LLC, then an affiliate of Shell.
+From 1997 to 1998, he was President of Marketing and Trading for Mapco Inc.

 Dr. Ralph S. Cunningham.
-Dr. Cunningham was elected a Director of Enterprise GP in February 2006 and also served as a Director of Enterprise GP from 1998 until March 2005.
-In addition to these duties, Dr. Cunningham served as Group Executive Vice President and Chief Operating Officer of Enterprise GP from December 2005 to August 2007 and Interim President and Interim Chief Executive Officer from June 2007 to August 2007.
-Dr. Cunningham was elected President and Chief Executive Officer of EPE Holdings in August 2007.
+Dr. Cunningham was elected a Director of EPGP in February 2006 having previously served as a Director of EPGP from 1998 until March 2005.
+In addition to these duties, Dr. Cunningham served as Group Executive Vice President and Chief Operating Officer of EPGP from December 2005 to August 2007 and Interim President and Interim Chief Executive Officer from June 2007 to August 2007.
+In August 2007, Dr. Cunningham was elected a Director of DEP GP and a Director, the President and Chief Executive Officer of EPE Holdings.
 He served as Chairman and a Director of TEPPCO GP from March 2005 until November 2005.
-Dr. Cunningham was elected a Group Vice Chairman of EPCO in December 2007 and served as a Director from 1987 to 1997.
-He serves as a Director of Tetra Technologies, Inc. (a publicly traded energy services and chemical company), EnCana Corporation (a Canadian publicly traded independent oil and natural gas company) and Agrium, Inc. (a Canadian publicly traded agricultural chemicals company).
+Dr. Cunningham was elected a Group Vice Chairman of EPCO in

+December 2007 having previously served as a Director from 1987 to 1997.
+He serves as a Director of Tetra Technologies, Inc. (a publicly traded energy services and chemical company), LE GP, the general partner of Energy Transfer Equity (a publicly traded energy services partnership) and Agrium, Inc. (a Canadian publicly traded agricultural chemicals company).
+In addition, Dr. Cunningham serves as the Chairman of Safety, Health and Responsibility of Cenovus Energy Inc. (a Canadian publicly traded oil company).
 Dr. Cunningham retired in 1997 from CITGO Petroleum Corporation, where he had served as President and Chief Executive Officer since 1995.
+Mr. Cunningham is also a voting trustee under the Dan Duncan LLC Voting Trust Agreement and the EPCO, Inc. Voting Trust Agreement.